 Extra Care Information for the Venus Fly Trap Fans!
 Everything you ever wanted to know about how to raise a Venus Fly Trap.

-Venus Flytraps love outdoor sunshine and air movement, mineral-free water, and growing medium, and watering to keep the growing medium hydrated but not swampy and constantly sitting in water.
+Venus Flytraps love outdoor sunshine and air movement, mineral-free water, and growing medium, and enough water to keep the growing medium hydrated but not swampy and constantly sitting in water.

 Sunlight and Heat